 CAUSE OF ACTION: Alleged breach of contract claim for failure to pay taxes under supplemental easements with Commonwealth Edison dated March 9, 1970.
 Plaintiff seeks $385,557.58 plus fees and costs.

 STATUS: Enron Defendant's Answer to Plaintiff's Complaint filed August 30, 2000.
 Enron Defendant's are currently in formal discussion with Kinder Morgan to tender defense of this matter to Kinder Morgan pursuant to the terms and conditions set forth in Article 11.1 of the Amended and Restated Purchase and Sale Agreement dated as of February 14, 1997 between Enron Liquids Holding Corp. as Seller and Kinder Morgan Inc. as Buyer.
 This is an Enron Corp. matter wherein ETS is providing assistance to facilitate a defense on behalf of the Enron named Defendants.
 Case management hearing held November 3, 2000.
 Status conference on discovery and possible pretrial status January 5, 2001.
 Demand for indemnity on Kinder Morgan made November 29, 2000.
+Kinder Morgan and Commonwealth may be resolving this matter through another commercial activity.

 ENRON PRODUCTS PIPELINE COMPANY